Hdoc1509/hrc/packages/button/README.md

 ## API

-See documentation below for reference to all of the props and classes available for the following components:
+See documentation below for reference to all of the props available for the button components:

 - [`<Button />`](docs/Button.md)
 - [`<ButtonIcon />`](docs/ButtonIcon.md)

-## Customization
+## General Customization

+### CSS Custom Properties

-You can customize the color of the button by using the following CSS custom properties:
+You can customize any of the button components by using the following CSS custom properties:

 ```css
 .any-parent-of-button,